 Water, Plumbing and Bathroom Fittings

 Repair Category 1

 Notes No significant defects evident.

-Seals around bath/shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
+Failure to seals can result in dampness/decay to underlying areas.